 Attention during the day

 Obviously, every child is different and what suits one may not suit another.
-Day care offers a number of key advantages for both parent and child, although no-one’s better than mum when you’re tiny!
-Ultimately there is no “one size fits all” answer to childcare, but it’s always good to know that with the right, high-grade provision, your child is likely to thrive.
+Day care offers several key advantages for both parent and child, although no-one’s better than mum when you are tiny!
+Ultimately there is no “one size fits all” answer to childcare, but it is always good to know that with the right, high-grade provision, your child is likely to thrive.

 To find services in your local area: Visit My child website